 Tuke Maklang Beach Resort

 Lunch was late but we already knew that.
-The afternoon schedule though was further jeopardized by a motorboat situation.
-The spirit of the group however was founded on humor and we laughed our way to Tuke Maklang Beach Resort.
+And then, a motorboat situation jeopardized the afternoon schedule.
+Gladly, humor took over the group, and; we laughed our way to Tuke Maklang Beach Resort.

 Tuke Maklang Beach Resort was a complete surprise.
-It did not have the inviting beach like from where we stayed .
-But, as soon as we beached we were welcomed with the sight of hundreds of fruit bats hanging by the tree on the backside of the resort.
+It did not have the inviting beach like from where we stayed.
+But, as soon as we beached, with the sight of hundreds of fruit bats hanging by the tree on the backside of the resort welcomed us.
 Batman seemed to have called for a convention and every single one of the fruit bats in the islands showed up.
-It was the sight I did not see everyday.
+It was the sight I did not see every day.
 I knew bats were nocturnal but I also knew that I was dumb enough to know a lot about bats so it puzzled me why they were accessorizing those trees all day long.
 I thought to myself it was time to hit Google again!
 After reading about fruit bats, I never felt so dumb in my life.

-Back to the resort, it offered zipline that we did not avail.
-But we took the steps to the zipline area where from that elevation we were welcomed with the view of the entire resort – bats to the left and, again Balut Island to the right.
+Back to the resort, it offered zip line that we did not avail.
+We took the steps to the zip line area, where from that elevation we saw the view of the entire resort – bats to the left and, again Balut Island to the right.

 The resort also prided itself of the view of the sunset.
-Unlucky for us, we were not being friendly with sun that day that what we had was just the heat.
-However, we were compromised with a beautiful swirling cloud formation we took it without blinking twice.
+Unlucky for us, we were not being friendly with the sun that day that what we had was just the heat.
+However, we settle with the compromise of beautiful swirling cloud formation we took it without blinking twice.
 By 06:00 PM we sailed towards where the sunset could have been.
 It could have been poetic had there been a sunset but then it was 06:00 PM, so who knew.
 Instead, we sailed in the dark.